inmhallur/reading-list/README.md

 - http://atulgawande.com/book/the-checklist-manifesto/ (The Checklist Manifesto: How to Get Things Right [Atul Gawande])
 - http://a.co/2i2JN82 (The Goal: A Process of Ongoing Improvement [Eliyahu M. Goldratt, Jeff Cox])
 - http://a.co/gzncekw (Getting Things Done: The Art of Stress-Free Productivity [David Allen, James Fallows])
+- http://a.co/8hzCJbU (The Personal MA: Master the Art of Business [Josh Kaufman]

 ## Resource Mining (may be time consuming)